 Be mindful that law enforcement and child protection people are often ill-equipped to see through the pathology.
 They may see on the surface that things appear OK as they tend to look more at physical than emotional abuse, even in the face of severe emotional manipulation.
 It takes a qualified GAL evaluation and ancillary interviews with psychological testing to confirm the pathology.
-Even with a complete evaluation the legal process can be lengthy and very costly both emotionally and financially.
+Even with a complete evaluation, the legal process around parental alienation can be lengthy and very costly both emotionally and financially.

 Click here to see how I can help you with these delicate issues.